GNU Octave Best Alternative to MATLAB – Install GNU Octave on Ubuntu

 Install GNU Octave via Flatpak:

-If you want to install GNU Octave via the flatpak package, then you need to install and setup flatpak and flathub on your system.
-Follow the below link to install this on your system.
-If you already installed it then ignore this step.
+If you want to install GNU Octave via the Flatpak package, you need to install and set up Flatpak and Flathub on your system.
+Follow the link below to install this on your system.
+If you have already installed it, then ignore this step.

 Install Flatpak on Ubuntu

-After the installation of flatpak and flathub setup, run below GNU Octave flatpak installation command.
+After the installation of flatpak and flathub setup, restart your system and run below GNU Octave flatpak installation command.

 flatpak install flathub org.octave.Octave